Our Leader Training Program

 What’s expected of trainees?

-You’ll be required to attend approximately three 1-1.5 hour evening skills sessions, the half-day skills session, come on both training trips, and complete your WFA and CPR training.
+You’ll be required to attend a half-dozen hourlong evening skills sessions, come on both training trips, and complete your WFA and CPR training.
 In addition, each trainee is required to co-lead two official HOC trips with a senior leader during the spring semester.
 We also strongly recommend that trainees come on our 5-day Wintercession trip at the end of J-Term.
 You’ll get to practice your leadership skills, and it’s lots of fun too!
-Finally, trainees are required to attend our weekly leader meetings on Monday nights (see the sidebar to the right for the meeting time).
+Finally, trainees are encouraged to attend our weekly leader meetings on Monday nights.
 That may sound like a lot, but it should sound fun as well — we’re looking for people who will stay committed to the club, lead trips regularly, and have a positive impact on what we do.

 Most of the training will be during the fall semester, as we try to run the first training trip after much of the skills training but before it gets too cold and snowy.
 We’ll go over this more fully during your interview and answer any questions you have about it.